 She further states, “The beauty and majesty of the ocean and beach is sacred space for me and I love going there with my family.”
 She is married to a United Methodist Pastor, Rev. Robert Wecht.
 She has five children: two step-daughters, Elena (and her husband, Kevin) and Sarah, and three children, Hannah, Joshua and Josiah.
 Time spent with them is one of her favorite activities.
 She also enjoys reading and taking leisurely walks in nature.

 The Rev. Beth Mallozzi is the Director of Mission and Pastoral Care at United Methodist Communities at The Shores in Ocean City, NJ.
-Beth is an ordained United Methodist Minister (Elder) in the Peninsula Delaware Conference of the UMC, is endorsed for Chaplaincy in a Retirement Community by the United Methodist Endorsing Agency, and is a member of the Association of Professional Chaplains.
+Beth is an ordained United Methodist Minister (Elder) in the Peninsula Delaware Conference of The United Methodist Church, is endorsed for Chaplaincy in a Retirement Community by the United Methodist Endorsing Agency, and is a member of the Association of Professional Chaplains.
 Beth graduated from Lancaster Theological Seminary in Lancaster, PA and has been serving in the UMC as a church pastor since 1994.
 In 2011, Beth completed a hospital residency as a chaplain at St. Mary’s Hospital in Huntington, WV.
-She worked as a chaplain in Louisa, KY’s J.J.
-Jordan Geriatric Home.
-She has been the Director of Mission & Pastoral Care at The Shores since July 2013.
+She worked as a chaplain in the J.J.
+Jordan Geriatric Home in Louisa, Kentucky.
+She has been the Director of Mission and Pastoral Care at The Shores since July 2013.

 Born and raised in Japan, as the daughter of United Methodist missionaries, Beth has been in the embrace of the global Methodist Church all of her life.
 Married to Tony Mallozzi, a New York native and retired pharmacist, she has two adult children, Peter and Sandra.
 She spends her free time making music, exercising, reading, in spiritual direction, and watching movies.